awesome-release/terraform-demo/README.md

 # Terraform

 This project demonstrates the usage of Terraform on Release.
-It handles the creation of an AWS Gateway API and Lambda function that forwards all requests to a dockerized Node.js API where it is then logged.
+It handles the creation of an AWS Gateway API and Lambda function that forwards all requests to a dockerized Node.js API where it is then logged and sent to a slack channel.

 ![arch](./assets/architecture.png)

-To make this project run in [Release](https://releaseapp.io), simply create a new application with this repository, and follow the instructions below when creating the application template.
+To make this project run in [Release](https://releaseapp.io), simply create a new application with this repository, and follow the instructions below when creating the application template and configuring the env variables.

 # Application Template Setup